-- Purchase through the State, if time allows, and it is cost effective and price competitive. - Prepare vehicle/equipment specifications and secure at least two price quotes unless available only through a sole vendor, with appropriate justification. - If purchased from a dealership, award to the lowest cost proposal.
-Cost proposals from dealerships within the District's service area, whenever possible will be given a 5% cost preference (if they are within 5% of the lowest cost proposal, they will be awarded the purchase).
+- Purchase through the State, if time allows, and it is cost effective and price competitive. - Prepare vehicle/equipment specifications and secure at least two price quotes unless available only through a sole vendor, with appropriate justification.

 Purchasing Used Vehicles/Equipment